 Data breach at Department of Insurance exposed personal information of 1.8 million Texans, audit says

-TEXAS - A massive security breach at the Texas Department of Insurance leaked the personal information of almost 2 million Texans for nearly three years, according to a state audit released last week.
+TEXAS - The personal information of almost 2 million Texans who filed claims with the Texas Department of Insurance was exposed and publicly available for nearly three years, according to a state audit released last week.

 The department said the personal information of 1.8 million workers who have filed compensation claims — including Social Security numbers, addresses, dates of birth, phone numbers and information about workers’ injuries — was accessible online to members of the public from March 2019 to January 2022.

+He also said that TDI was already preparing to notify the public of the incident while the state audit was ongoing, and that "TDI’s responses to the data event were unrelated to the State Auditor’s report."

+The Texas Department of Insurance is a state agency that oversees the insurance industry in Texas and enforces state regulations.
+Employers who have workers’ compensation insurance coverage can file claims with the state’s Division of Workers’ Compensation, a part of TDI, when they are injured or become sick on the job.

-The state’s insurance department said it would provide 12 months of free credit monitoring and identity protection services to individuals whose data was breached.
+The state’s insurance department said it would provide 12 months of free credit monitoring and identity protection services to individuals whose data was exposed.

 Advertisement